 Kamui Mintara (Playground of the Gods)

 Nuburi Toko and his son Shusei created the sculpture.
-The sculptors belong to the Ainu culture.
-The Ainu were the first inhabitants of Japan.
-The sculpture depicts the descent of the gods to Earth to create the Ainu people.
-The totem poles show a variety of animals, including the owl, the bear, the whale and the raven.
-Some of the animals look across the Strait of Georgia and then past Vancouver Island to Japan.
+They belong to the Ainu culture.
+The sculpture depicts the descent of the gods to Earth to create the Ainu, who were the first inhabitants of Japan.
+The totem poles show a variety of animals, including the owl, the bear, the whale, and the raven.
+The animals represent the gods.
+Some of them look across the Strait of Georgia and then past Vancouver Island to Japan.

 Photos of the Playground of the Gods SculptureClick thumbnail to view full-size